Abjiri/uminho-miei/2/Object Oriented Programming/README.md

 This project is a car rental desktop application, similar to Uber, written in **JAVA** while following Object Oriented Programming principles.

-The title in portuguese is a pun with University of Minho, often abbreviated to UM. :exclamation::question:
+The title in portuguese is a pun with University of Minho, often abbreviated to UM. :satisfied:

 The assignment was developed in **Object Oriented Programming**, in the second semester of the 2nd year of the Bachelor's degree.